SteelPh0enix/steel-llama/README.md

 - ModelCName - 4B parameters, Q8_0 quantization
 ```

-Models can be blacklisted in configuration to prevent them from showing on the list.
+Models must be defined in configuration file, see [Configuration file](#configuration-file) section.

 ### Set model for a session